joellenwodu5/Activewear/content/posts/dropshipping-website-for-womens-activewear/index.md

 +++
 # Creating a successful Dropshipping Website

 ### This Article will educate you on what dropshipping is, its benefits, and how to create a successful dropshipping website.

-{{<Dropshipping is a business model in which an online retailer (the dropshipper) sells products to customers without stocking or handling the inventory.
-Instead, when a customer places an order, the dropshipper purchases the products directly from a third-party supplier or manufacturer, who then ships the products directly to the customer's doorstep.>}}

 Dropshipping is a business model in which an online retailer (the dropshipper) sells products to customers without stocking or handling the inventory.
 Instead, when a customer places an order, the dropshipper purchases the products directly from a third-party supplier or manufacturer, who then ships the products directly to the customer's doorstep.

 Here's how the dropshipping process typically works:
 The dropshipper sets up an online store or website, showcasing products from various suppliers or manufacturers.
 The dropshipper may also choose to list these products on e-commerce platforms like Shopify, Aliexpress, or Amazon.